Monserrat Bustamante Chán: Career

-Her professional career in teaching began at the age of 18.
-In 2002 she was a professor of English in the area of Literature and Sciences at the Unidad Educativa Santiago Mayor until 2016.
+Her professional teaching career began at the age of 18.
+In 2002, she was a professor of English in Literature and Sciences at the Unidad Educativa Santiago Mayor until 2016.
 In 2007, she also worked as the administrative coordinator at the Faculty of Philosophy of the Universidad Católica de Santiago de Guayaquil (UCSG).
 In 2009, she participated in a portfolio product design and a marketing plan called “Fibra de banana-Mujeres Trabajadoras Del Triunfo” of the Corporation for the Promotion of Exports and Imports (CORPEI).

-A year later she was a trainer for the second and third edition of Cervceria Nacional’s Siembra Futuro.
+A year later, she was a trainer for the second and third editions of Cerveceria Nacional’s Siembra Futuro.

 She provided consulting services to the National Secretariat for Higher Education, Science, Technology and Innovation (Senescyt), also the German Chamber on curricular design.

-From October 2004 to May 2011, she was a professor on the International Business Management Career at the Universidad Catolica de Santiago de Guayaquil (UCSG).
-Between October 2008 and August 2011 she was the curricular coordinator of the Academic Vice-Rectorate of this same center of higher studies.
+From October 2004 to May 2011, she was a professor in the International Business Management Career at the Universidad Católica de Santiago de Guayaquil (UCSG).
+Between October 2008 and August 2011, she was the curricular coordinator of the Academic Vice-Rectorate of this institution.
 From May 2008 to March 2014, she taught in the career of Ingenieria de Empresas Formation Dual at the same university.
-She has also been a visiting Professor for the Postgraduate System in the Master's Degree in Higher Education, as well as conference translator.
+She has also been a visiting Professor for the Postgraduate System in the Master's Degree in Higher Education, as well as a conference translator.